tommasomoretti/nameless-analytics/README.md

 ### Client Side
 If the ```respect_consent_mode``` option is enabled, when a page is loaded, the first tag that should be fired, checks the ```analytics_storage``` status.
-- If consent is granted, the tag sends the hit to the server-side Google Tag Manager endpoint, with the event name and event parameters configured in the tag.
+- If ```analytics_storage``` = granted, the tag sends the hit to the server-side Google Tag Manager endpoint, with the event name and event parameters configured in the tag.
 <img width="1263" alt="Nameless Analytics client-side logs" src="https://github.com/tommasomoretti/nameless-analytics/assets/29273232/bca94adf-cdf5-4bf3-bb41-e69461ba9b38">

-- If consent is denied, the tag waits until consent is granted.
+- If ```analytics_storage``` = denied, the tag waits until consent is granted.
 If consent is granted (in the context of the same page), all pending tags will be fired.
 <img width="1265" alt="Screenshot 2024-06-26 alle 15 35 47" src="https://github.com/tommasomoretti/nameless-analytics/assets/29273232/f5c8174c-3acb-44f4-8a84-33c03c794af8">

 If the ```respect_consent_mode``` option is disabled, the tag fires regardless of the user's consent.